patriciogonzalezvivo/thebookofshaders/12/README.md

 In 1996, sixteen years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 In it he describes a procedural texturing technique now extensively use by the graphics community.

-To learn understand the principles behind it we need to be confortable thinking in terms of distance fields and iterations.
+To understand the principles behind it we need to start thinking in terms iterations.

 ### A distance field for some points